cado-security/product-help/docs/cado-response/deploy/aws/performance-resiliency/large-aws-imports.md

 We have released a new method to acquire EC2/EBS Volumes using the EBS Direct API.
 This can be enabled set Settings > Experiments > EBS Direct Acquisitions

-This works in a similiar method to coldsnap:
+This works in a similar method to coldsnap:
 * https://github.com/awslabs/coldsnap
-Which is executied using a command such as:
+Which is executed using a command such as:

 ```coldsnap  --region us-east-1 download snap-0001 disk.dd```